Tanya Franks

-Tanya Christine Franks (born 16 August 1967) is an English actress, producer and writer.
-She has had starring roles on the television shows Family Affairs, The Bill, Pulling, EastEnders and Broadchurch.
-Franks is also the founder of Stock-pot Productions, a film and theatre production company.
+Tanya Christine Franks (born 16 August 1967) is an English actress.
+She is best known for her role as Rainie Cross in the BBC soap opera EastEnders.

 Career

 1986–2006

 Franks worked for 14 years in theatre both in the UK and abroad.
 Her roles included the title role in Tess at The Kings Head Theatre in London in 1989 which was Time Out's Critics Choice, and Sylv in Steven Berkoff's 25th Anniversary production of East at the Vaudeville Theatre in London's West End and on tour.
 Tanya then rose to prominence when her TV career began in 2000, after being cast in the Channel 5 soap opera Family Affairs as Karen Ellis.
 Franks continued in the soap opera for three years, with storylines including a cancer scare, infertility, surrogacy, and a child custody battle, before leaving the series in 2003.
 In 2004, Franks was cast as DI Rowanne Morell in the long-running ITV1 police serial-drama The Bill.
 Franks stayed with the serial for over a year, with her character investigating various murders of police officers and police corruption.

 In 2006, Franks starred opposite Sharon Horgan and Rebekah Staton in the BBC Three comedy series Pulling.
 Franks was cast as Karen, a promiscuous, raunchy, aggressive primary school teacher, who drinks heavily and is not suited to her job, for which she was nominated at The British Comedy Awards in 2009.
-The sitcom ran for two series and a special feature episode, and gained a BAFTA nomination for best comedy series and won The South Bank Show award for Best Comedy.
+The sitcom ran for two series and a special feature episode, and gained a BAFTA nomination for best comedy series and won the South Bank Show Award for Best Comedy.